DylanJoo/beir/reranking/pacerr/README.md

 Primary losses
 1. BCELogitLoss

-2. PairwiseHingeLoss:
+2. HingeLoss
 Compute the loss between two query-document pairs with margin.
+In our experiments, we found margin=1 is significantly better than margin=0.
+- PairwiseHingeLoss
+- GroupwiseHingeLoss

+- GroupwiseHingeLossV1 (test)

 3. LCELoss (Localized Contrastive Estimation)